brimdata/zed/docs/lake/design.md

 is to simply run a lock service as part of a cloud deployment that manages a mutex lock for each pool's journal.

+To support the branch merge operation, the lake requires consistency across the parent and child branches.
+The merge operation is designed so that scanning and writing can proceed while the merge completes, but this requires exclusive access to the merge steps.
+This exclusivity is achieved through a pessimistic locking model.

+> TBD: These locks can be stored in another per-branch journal and we need
+> a way to recover from stuck locks that can arise from crashes.

 #### Configuration State

 Configuration state describing a lake or pool is also stored in mutable objects.